EmorySPARC/SegAI-Thigh/README.md

-# ThighSegAI – Deep Learning–Based Thigh Muscle Segmentation
+# SegAI-Thigh – Deep Learning–Based Thigh Muscle Segmentation

-ThighSegAI offers a ready-to-use, fully automatic deep-learning pipeline, built on nnU‑Net, for segmenting thigh muscles from 3D MRI.
+SegAI-Thigh offers a ready-to-use, fully automatic deep-learning pipeline, built on nnU‑Net, for segmenting thigh muscles from 3D MRI.
 The pretrained model, developed and validated in the associated publication (DOI\_PLACEHOLDER), was trained on 120 N4‑corrected IDEAL water scans from professional-level football athletes and competitive ACL‑injury subjects, achieving near inter-expert accuracy (DSC ≥ 0.95) with minimal setup.
 This repository provides researchers and clinicians with the AI model and an example dataset for applying the pretrained model in their own studies.

 ---